dzooli/nodemcu-rgbstrip/README.md

 # nodemcu-rgbstrip
-This project is a quick study for home automation with NodeMCU WiFi and an RGB LED strip.
+This project is a quick study for home automation with Domoticz, NodeMCU WiFi and an RGB LED strip.
-## Control an RGB Led strip with NodeMCU
+## Control an RGB Led strip with NodeMCU using Domoticz RGB Dimmer controller

 ### HW Components
+  - Raspberry Pi3
   - NodeMCU
   - Transistors
   - Voltage regulators